yaojiach/red-panda/README.md

 - Load S3 data into Redshift
 - Unload a Redshift query result to S3
 - Obtain a Redshift query result as a DataFrame
-- Run queries on Redshift
+- Run any query on Redshift
 - Download S3 file to local
 - Read S3 file in memory as DataFrame
 - Run built-in Redshift admin queries, such as getting running query information
 - Use utility functions such as `create_table` to quickly create tables in Redshift
-- Separate concerns by using `RedshiftUtils` or `S3Utils`
+- Run queries against S3 data directly with Athena using `AthenaUtils`
+- Use features separately with `RedshiftUtils`, `S3Utils`, `AthenaUtils`

 ```python
 s3_key = s3_path + '/' + s3_file_name